When Does The 2 Hour Car Seat Rule End?

 Also, a car seat offers a warm environment for your baby which can lead to overheating, and babies that get too hot are at a greater risk of SIDS.

-When in the car seat, your baby is sitting upright in the same position for too long, which puts a strain on the baby’s still-developing spine, neck, and hips.
+When in the car seat, your baby is positioned upright or semi upright for too long, which puts a strain on the baby’s still-developing spine, neck, and hips.

-Taking all that into consideration, it is important to ensure that your baby does not spend more than 2 hours in the car seat at a time.
+Taking all that into consideration, make sure that your baby does not spend more than 2 hours in the car seat at a time.

 When does the 2 hour car seat rule end?

-The exact age for when the two-hour limit ends is not set in stone.
+The exact age for when the 2 hour car seat rule ends is not set in stone.

-It usually varies depending on the development and size of your baby, but most experts and experienced parents (including me) agree that around 6 months of age, you can start taking longer rides (more than 2 hours).
+It usually varies depending on the development and size of your baby, but most car sefety experts and experienced parents agree that around 6 months of age, you can start taking longer rides (more than 2 hours).

-However, it is still important to make frequent stops and give your baby a chance to stretch their legs and get out of the car seat.
+But it is still important to make frequent stops and give your baby a chance to stretch their legs and get out of the car seat every now and then.
+It’s also good to have a break for the whole family.

 how long does the 2 hour car seat rule apply

-Before you decide to take a long ride with your baby, it is important to make sure they are ready.
+Before you decide to take a long ride with your baby, make sure they are ready.
 Consult your baby’s pediatrician for advice.

 Preemies (pre-term babies) and babies that are 6 months or younger should not travel for longer than two hours at a time.

-If your baby starts having complete control of her head and can sit upright, that’s probably a sign that she’s ready for a longer travel time.
+If your baby can control their head and sit upright, this is likely a sign they’re ready for longer travel times.

 6 steps to ensure your baby’s safety in the car seat when taking longer rides